brsdurkut/todo-app-cursor/README.md

    - Check browser console for error messages
    - Ensure all required fields are properly formatted

+4. Date/Time Issues:
+   - Check your system timezone settings
+   - Verify date formats in the database
+   - Ensure proper UTC conversion

+5. Concurrent Update Errors:
+   - The app now includes retry mechanism
+   - Wait a moment and try again
+   - Check for any conflicting updates

 ## Technologies Used

 - Python 3.7+